rendall/one-page-dungeon-navigator/static/dungeons/lower_citadel_of_the_void_master.md

 # Lower Citadel of the Void Master

 _The citadel of the Void Master is situated high in the Shedinn peaks.
 Now it is controlled by a gang of bandits.
-The citadel of the Void Master is home to a valuable specie of herbs._
+The citadel of the Void Master is home to a valuable species of herb._

 1. A battered stone gate with two keyholes to the east.
 2. A large chest holds a lamp.